 It all depends on your training goal.
-Before we dive into that, here are the pros and cons for either order:
+Before we dive into that, let’s explore the pros and cons for either order:

 Swimming before a lift is great because it gives you the opportunity to burn more calories over the course of the weight training session by elevating your heart rate initially.
 This increases your internal temperature and elevates the metabolic demands placed on your body.

-This ensures your heart rate will remain elevated, and thus overall caloric burn will be increased for the entire workout.
+This ensures your heart rate will remain elevated, and thus increasing overall caloric burn for the entire workout.
 The downside is that you’ll be more tired after swimming, and won’t have as much energy to spend on resistance training, which is better for making lasting physique changes.

 Weight Training First

-Since the aerobic system is much more efficient in terms of generating ATP, weight training first is great because it allows you to get to the fat burning portion of the workout faster than if you had gone swimming first.
+Since the aerobic system is much more efficient in terms of generating ATP, weight training first can be beneficial because it allows you to get to the fat burning portion of the workout faster than if you had gone swimming first.

-Focusing the majority of your energy on making improvements in the weight room, will result in better strength gains.
-Then after all the glycogen is depleted, swimming will result in a much higher percentage of fat being burned.
+Focusing the majority of your energy on making improvements in the weight room will result in better strength gains.
+After all the glycogen is depleted in the gym, you’ll burn more fat during your swim workout.